mgmacdougall/recipefullstack/api/README.md

 Phase 4: AI Integration
 - Text AI:
-- GPT-powered cooking advice and trivia
+- GPT-powered cooking advice and trivia in progress - need to get $ for calls currently does not work.
 - Substitution logic for missing ingredients
 - Image AI:
 - Generate dish visuals using text-to-image APIs